ParallelMaths/parallel/pages/11-13-twelve-days-christmas.md

 ---

-As you can see from this video, the shape that appears is a (very pixilated) Sierpinski triangle.
+As you can see from this video, the shape that appears is a (very pixelated) Sierpinski triangle.

 @[youtube](wcxmdiuYjhk?rel=0) _(If you have problems watching the video, right click to open it in a new window)_
 :::